HarshitDawar55/Apache_Spark/README.md

 - Python
 - Scala

-# Instructions for running Scala scripts
+# Instructions for running Apache Spark scripts

-- Copy the code from script and paste it in the scala Spark shell to run code.
+- Copy the code from the repective script and paste it in the corresponding Spark shell to run code.

 # Instructions for running python scripts
 - Open terminal(in Linux encironment)/Command Propmpt(Windows).